 I do like looking back on the travelling year.
-So here it is – last year’s travels – and plans for this year.
+So here it is – travels of 2009 – and plans for the year ahead.

 First trip abroad in 2009 wasn’t until late February.
-For Christmas, my wonderful family gave me tickets to the first ever Travellers Tales Festival I used the opportunity to hang about an extra day, and saw the fabulous Saatchi Gallery.
+For Christmas, my wonderful family gave me tickets to the first ever Travellers Tales Festival.
+I decided to hang about an extra day, and saw the fabulous Saatchi Gallery.
 Must admit I’d never heard of it, just happened to walk by.
 What a treat!
 An exhibit was on, showcasing all sorts of wonderful art by Middle Eastern artists.
 I especially remember a model of a Beirut block of flats.
 Not that it was the best piece there, really – I just seem to have Lebanon on my mind these days.
-It’s really about time to visit.

-I also finally did a Jack the Ripper walking tour.
+I also finally took a Jack the Ripper walking tour.
 And although Jack featured heavily, it was more of a 700 years of murder and mayhem in London-tour.
 It was great.
 Put some articles up for Halloween on BnA: about the bridges, about fun things to do on a Friday night of yore and one on said Jack.
 Despite the chill, I’m glad I did this excursion in February.
 We were only 6.
 Wouldn’t have been the same with a crowd.

 In April, the girls and I went to the United Arab Emirates.
 We stayed at the same Dubai hotel for the entire trip, Cat loved that.
 We managed to fit in a visit to all seven emirates: Ras Al-Khaimah, Umm Al-Quwain, Ajman, Sharjah, Abu Dhabi and Fujairah, as well as a short trip to Oman’s Musandam Peninsula.

-In May/June, Cat and I took a trip to Alghero in Sardinia.
-We enjoyed it, saw and learned heaps.
-We even managed to visit Bonifacio in the wild, exciting island of Corsica for a day.
+In May/June, Cat and I travelled to Alghero in Sardinia and enjoyed it heaps.
+We even managed to visit Bonifacio on the wild, exciting island of Corsica.
 Both Sardinia and Corsica warrant closer looks.